Your child enters Geneva’s public school this year? Parentville’s got you covered!

 IT’S IN FRENCH

-Don’t be afraid if your child doesn’t speak French.
-Most probably, he/she won’t be the only one in the classroom.
-Geneva teachers are experienced in working with allophone children (=children who don’t speak French).
-Also, 1P is a playful year, perfect to learn the language.
-But if you do think your child will do better with some additional help, you can try a kids’ French course in one of the language schools, for example playful Spell Languages (offering both group and private lessons, as well as full weeks during school holidays).
+If you do think your child will do better with some additional help, you can try a kids’ French course in one of the language schools, for example playful Spell Languages (offering both group and private lessons, as well as full weeks during school holidays).

 PLAYTIME

-1P is focuses on socializing, board games, songs, and as my daughter put it “that damn coloring”.
+1-2P focus on socializing, board games, songs, and as my daughter put it “that damn coloring”.
 Coloring is boring for many kids but the thought behind it is to master the pincer grasp, to better work with the pencil the following years.
 They get to learn their abc’s, count to 12, and write their name.
 But again, everything depends on the teacher.
 My daughter’s teacher added a bit of German to the mix.

 LEARNING 101